civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    Affects of SectarianHappiness value displays in CityWindow
 Added:    New Options
 - Rules Screen
-   One City Challenge 	Human player can't build settlers                             # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+   One City Challenge   Human player can't build settlers
-   City Capture Options slic message with option on/off Revolt Insurgents    revolting cities spawn barbarians RevoltCasualties     revolting cities lose random population BarbarianSpawnBarbarian risk dependent barbarians spawn more SectarianHappiness   more unhappiness in cities of a different style
+   City Capture Options rlic message with option on/off Revolt Insurgents    revolting cities spawn barbarians RevoltCasualties     revolting cities lose random population BarbarianSpawnBarbarian risk dependent barbarians spawn more SectarianHappiness   more unhappiness in cities of a different style
-                                                                                      # That's a lot of space here.
 - Graphics screen
-   Smooth Borders 	show original or icon                                         # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
-And very brief description.
+   Smooth Borders       show original or icon
-                                                                                      # That's a lot of space here.
 - Gameplay Screen
-   City Capture Options slic message with option on/off
+   City Capture Options slic message with can be toggled on/off
-                                                                                      # That's a lot of space here.
-Chnaged:    Database flags for modders:
+Changed:    Database flags for modders:
 - TerrainImprovementDB
-   BonusFoodExport	now randomly generate a food value to every city              # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+   BonusFoodExport      now randomly generate a food value to every city
-   BonusGoldExport	now randomly generate a gold value to every city              # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
+   BonusGoldExport      now randomly generate a gold value to every city
-                                                                                      # That's a lot of space here.

 2007-03-12 (revision 705)
-Fixed:    Crash caused by SectarianHappiness because the founder civ was destroyed
+Fixed:    Crash caused by SectarianHappiness because the founder civ was
+          destroyed
 Fixed:    Crash caused by Sink code
-Added:    GovtIcon database flag (future use)                                         # And this is now important if neither the player nor the modder can use it.
-Added:    ShowCityIcon for Wonders and buildings (uses mapicons in concepticon.txt)
+Added:    ShowCityIcon for Wonders and buildings (uses mapicons in
+          concepticon.txt)
-Added:    IsReligionIcon to wonders and buildings (uses mapicons in concepticon.txt)
+Added:    IsReligionIcon to wonders and buildings (uses mapicons in
+          concepticon.txt)
 Added:    Graphic window option to show/hide Army Names
 Added:    Graphics window option to show/hide nation flags
 Added:    New strategies.txt that emphasizes more city captures